hbanderier/Jetutils/docs/index.md

-# Jetutils
+# Welcome to Jetutil's documentation!

-An everything package with my jet stream utilities and other related things.
+Jetutils is an everything package with my jet stream utilities and other related things.

 It can do:

 **Jet extraction** from lon-lat fields